protesilaos/oliveira-dark-syntax/README.md

-# Oliveira syntax theme
+# Oliveira dark syntax theme

-An experimental theme for the Atom text editor.
-Available in both light and dark versions.
+An experimental low-contrast theme for the Atom text editor.
+Also available as [a light theme](https://github.com/protesilaos/oliveira-light-syntax).

+**Beware**.
+This project is still in early development.

-Inspired by Ethan Schoonover's Solarized theme.
+*Oliveira* is inspired by [Ethan Schoonover's Solarized](http://ethanschoonover.com/solarized) theme.